Adalberto is pronounced ADD-al-berto.

 Adalberto is the son of former big league outfielder Raul Mondesi.
-In fact, he was born in California when his father was a star outfielder for the Dodgers.
+He was born in California when his father was a star outfielder for the Dodgers.
 So he spent a lot of time in big league clubhouses.

 His brother, Raul Jr. is an outfielder who spent time in the Rays and Brewers systems.

-- Adalberto played in the DPL and trained with Basilio Vizcaino.
+Adalberto played in the Dominican Prospect League and trained with Basilio Vizcaino.

-- Mondesi's full name is Raul Adalberto Mondesi, but even though his father's name is Raul Ramon Mondesi and he has an older brother named Raul Mondesi Jr. (a former Minor Leaguer in the Rays and Brewers systems), Raul Adalberto is sometimes referred to as Raul Mondesi Jr. In fact, his Twitter handle is @raulmondesijr, while the name displayed on the page is Raul A. Mondesi.
+Mondesi's full name is Raul Adalberto Mondesi.
+But even though his father's name is Raul Ramon Mondesi and he has an older brother named Raul Mondesi Jr., Raul Adalberto is sometimes referred to as Raul Mondesi Jr. In fact, his Twitter handle is @raulmondesijr, while the name displayed on the page is Raul A. Mondesi.

 In 2015, Mondesi was chosen to represent the Royals in the SiriusXM All-Star Futures Game.